 Diet and lifestyle changes should come first when treating male sexual dysfunction.
 Any man experiencing erectile dysfunction should see a doctor right away to determine the cause and to diagnose any underlying health condition that may be contributing to this issue.
 Herbs can be a great way to support a man experiencing any type of sexual dysfunction.
 In the case of impotence, Yohimbe may be a great help support to the body when working to support a man through this very difficult reproductive issue.

 Yohimbe has been shown to be an alpha-adrenoceptor blocker.
 This action reduces the effects of hormones that increase the constriction of blood vessels as a person ages.
-Yohimbe also increases production of norepinephrine which plays a role in achieving erection during sexual arousal.
-Yohimbe increases the amount of adrenalin that reaches the nerve endings, enhancing sexual sensations, and allowing for a more satisfying sexual experience.
+Yohimbe also increases production of norepinephrine, which plays a role in achieving erection during sexual arousal.
+Yohimbe increases the amount of adrenaline that reaches the nerve endings, enhancing sexual sensations and allowing for a more satisfying sexual experience.
 Yohimbe has been shown to support sexual longevity.

 Yohimbe: History As An Aphrodisiac

 Yohimbe is an evergreen tree with large, leathery leaves.
 It is native to the tropical west coast of Africa, from Nigeria to Gabon.
 Natives in that region have used the inner bark of Yohimbe to treat angina, hypertension, fever, cough and leprosy.
 It was also smoked or snuffed to attain an altered state of consciousness.
 Its main use and rumored “power” was that it was an aphrodisiac.
 Today science recognizes it as a sensual stimulant, but Native Africans also recognized that drinking Yohimbe tea encouraged sexual arousal.
 It was traded with Europeans and the tales of Yohimbe’s “powers” spread, giving rise for its increased demand by Europeans.